-TSX Non-Exempt (Oil & Gas Development Stage TSX Non-Exempt (Producing Oil & Gas TSX Exempt Oil & Gas Issuers 6 Companies) 5 Companies) Oli & Gas issuers Net Tangible Assets, Earnings or Revenue No requirements Pre-tax profitability from ongoing operations in last fiscal year Pre-tax cash flow from ongoing operations of \$700,000 in last fiscal year and average pre-tax cash flow from ongoing operations of \$500,000 for the past two fiscal years Working Capital and Financial Resources Adequate funds to either: (a) execute the development plan and cover all other capital expenditures, G&A7 and debt service expenses for 18 months with a contingency allowance; OR (b) bring the property into commercial production, and adequate working capital to fund all budgeted capital expenditures and carry on the business.
-18-month projection of sources and uses of funds signed by CFO®; appropriate capital structure Adequate funds to execute the program and cover all other capital expenditures, G&A and debt service expenses for 18 months with a contingency allowance; 18-month projection of sources and uses of funds signed by CFO; appropriate capital structure Adequate working capital to carry on the business; appropriate capital structure.
-Distribution, Market Capitalization and Public Float At least 1,000,000 free-trading shares with an aggregate market value of \$4,000,000; 300 public holders, each with one board lot or more Minimum market value of the issued securities that are to be listed of at least \$200,000,000 value of \$4,000,000; 300 public or more shares with an aggregate market holders, each with one board lot Sponsorship Sponsor report may be required (generally Venture Graduates) not required for IPOs or TSX Not required Property Requirements Contingent resources 9 of \$500,000,000 10 \$3,000,000 proved developed reserves11 12 \$7,500,000 proved developed reserves Recommended Work Program Clearly defined development plan, satisfactory to the Exchange, which can reasonably be expected to advance the property Clearly defined program to increase reserves Management and Board of Directors Management, including the board of directors, should have adequate experience and technical expertise relevant to the company's business and industry as well as adequate public company experience.
+TSX Non-Exempt TSX Non-Exempt TSX Exempt (Oil & Gas Development Stage Companies)5 (Producing Oil & Gas Oil & Gas Issuers 6 Companies) Net Tangible Assets, Earnings or Revenue No requirements Pre-tax profitability from ongoing operations in last fiscal year Pre-tax cash flow from ongoing operations of \$700,000 in last fiscal year and average pre-tax cash flow from ongoing operations of \$500,000 for the past two fiscal years Working Capital Adequate funds to either: Adequate funds to execute the Adequate working capital to and Financial Resources Distribution, Market Capitalization and Public Float (a) execute the development plan and cover all other capital expenditures, G&A 7 and debt service expenses for 18 months with a contingency allowance; OR (b) bring the property into commercial production, and adequate working capital to fund all budgeted capital expenditures and carry on the business.
+18-month projection of sources and uses of funds signed by CFO 8 ; appropriate capital structure At least 1,000,000 free-trading shares with an aggregate market value of \$4,000,000; 300 public holders, each with one board lot or more Minimum market value of the issued securities that are to be listed of at least carry on the business; appropriate capital structure.
+Shares with an aggregate market holders, each with one board lot \$200,000,000 Sponsorship Sponsor report may be required (generally not Graduates) · Not required Property Requirements Contingent resources 9 of \$500,000,000 10 \$3,000,000 proved developed reserves 11 12 \$7,500,000 proved developed reserves Recommended Clearly defined development plan, Clearly defined program to Work Program satisfactory to the Exchange, which can reasonably be expected to advance the property increase reserves Management and Management, including the board of directors, • • • Board of Directors the company's business and industry as well as adequate public company experience.
 Companies are required to have at least two independent directors.
-Other Criteria Up-to-date technical report prepared by an in
+Other Criteria Up-to-date technical report prepared by an inde ependent technical consultant (NI 5 1-101 13)